dart-lang/site-www/src/language/class-modifiers.md

 ## `base`

 Use the `base` modifier to enforce inheritance of a class or mixin's implementation.
 The `base` modifier disallows implementation outside of the current library, which
 guarantees:

 - The base class constructor is called whenever an instance of a subtype of the class is created.
 - That all implemented private members exist in subtypes.
-- Adding new members to a class reduces the risk of breaking subtypes, since all subtypes will inherit the new member.
+- Adding a new implemented member to a `base` class will not break subtypes (except when they already declare a member with the same name and an incompatible signature), since all subtypes will inherit the new member.

 The `base` modifier must be applied transitively to all the subtypes of a class;
-any class which implements or extends a base class must be marked `base` as well.
+any class which implements or extends a base class must be marked `base`, `final`, or `sealed`.

 ```dart
 // Library a.dart